-If you have a known defect in your lease, please let us know when you instruct us to do your lease extension.
+If you have a known defect in your lease, please let us know when you instruct our lease extension specialists to do your lease extension.

 Where there has been a "change" since the flat was originally leased and where it would also be 'unreasonable' not to alter the lease, an alteration might be allowable.

 The types of “changes” which are considered relevant are things like changes to legislation, or inflation, which means the value of money goes down over time.
 A simple change in your freeholder’s opinion won’t cut it!

 Acceptable examples include: